 Tag me @sweet_tea_thyme on Instagram to share your remakes with me, I love looking through your photos!

 And don't forget to leave a star rating and comment on the recipe card.

 - 2 slices of preferred bread, I use Italian or Sourdough

 - 2 large, fresh eggs

 - Kosher Salt, Freshly Cracked Pepper

-- 1/2 tsp garlic powder, optional
+- ½ teaspoon garlic powder, optional

-- 1/4 tsp smoked paprika
+- ¼ teaspoon smoked paprika